wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <tr>
 <td>ephemeral</td>
 <td>Whether to automatically clean up old and orphaned proxy instances from the Wavefront Proxies page.
 We recommend enabling ephemeral mode if you're running the proxy in a container that may be frequently spun down and recreated. <br/>Default: true.
-{% include note.html content="Starting from version 6.0, the value defaults to true (it defaulted to false from 3.14 to 6.0)." %}</td>
+{% include note.html content="Starting with version 6.0, the value defaults to true (it defaulted to false from 3.14 to 6.0)." %}</td>
 <td>Boolean<br/>
 Ex: false </td>
 <td>3.14</td>